This summer, the Central Coast is calling, and we've got your itinerary sorted

 Advertising

 There’s something special about NSW’s Central Coast.
 Golden beaches, a laid-back energy, ever-developing food scene, hot live music offerings and the fact that it’s just a breezy 90-minute drive north of Sydney.
-And spring is the perfect time to pack the car and head up the M1 (or take the train).
-With a stacked calendar of events – many of them free – and a coastline in all its springtime glory, there’s never been a better excuse for a weekend escape.
+And summer is the perfect time to pack the car and head up the M1 (or take the train).
+With a stacked calendar of events – many of them free – and a coastline in all its summertime glory, there’s never been a better excuse for a weekend escape.
 Think markets, outdoor gigs, delicious food and plenty of spots to soak up the sunshine.

 4 things to do on the Central Coast